yoctoalex/rseries-dmz/README.md

 ![rseries-sms](./assets/rseries-confirm.png)

+### 2.1.2 Confgure Second rSeries device

+Repeat the steps from the [1.3 Deploy and Configure Big-IP on F5 rSeries](#13-deploy-and-configure-big-ip-on-f5-rseries) section and from the [2.1 Deploy CE Tenant on F5 rSeries](#21-deploy-ce-tenant-on-f5-rseries) section to configure the second rSeries device.

 ## 2.2 Configure XC Virtual Site

 To simplify the management of the application, we will create a Virtual Site in the XC Cloud that will assign the Secure Mesh Site to the Virtual Site.
 This will allow us to access the application using the Virtual Site name and allow us to scale the application by adding more Secure Mesh Sites in the future.